harism/android-pagecurl/README.md

 curl it to some direction.
 If you fold paper completely, cylinder, curling happens around, radius becomes zero, making it more of a 2D effect.
-And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at center of this 'cylinder' - which has constant slope not dependent on radius its distance varies only.
-Using such approach makes handling curl a lot easier compared to using a cone as solid curling is done around.<br/>
+And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at center of this 'cylinder' - which has constant slope not dependent on radius.
+Its distance varies only.
+Using such approach makes handling curl position based on touch events a lot easier compared to using a cone as solid curling is done around.<br/>
 <br/>
 Curl/cylinder is defined with three parameters, position, which is any point on a line collinear to curl.
 Direction vector which tells direction curl 'opens to'.
 And curl/cylinder